 Being one of the largest districts in Paris and housing more than 160,000 residents, the 16th arrondissement plays an important part for the city.
 The area is also one of Paris’s safest.
 For that reason, among many others, it attracts a large proportion of younger families.
 The streets are filled with many BCBG individuals, or “bon chic, bon genre”, stylish members of the upper class of Paris.

-The area is the most conservative of Paris, and largely focuses on wealthy families and how to cater to their needs.
+The area is the most affluent of Paris and largely focuses on wealthy families and how to cater to their needs.
 The streets are clean and beautifully lined with flowers and cafés.
 Families and kids can be seen shopping and browsing the boutiques during the weekend.
 The nights are quiet and very safe.

 The Passy Cemetery is a major landmark for the arrondissement, and for Paris as a whole.
 The famed painter Manet and the composer Debussy are buried within it.
 Among others, the area houses the museum of contemporary art, Palais de Tokyo, and is also home to most embassies.

 In the Quartier de la Porte-Dauphine, there are parks and the Lac Inférieur.
-It is the ideal place for boating promenades and seeing some sporting events.
+It is the ideal spot for boating and watching sporting events.
 The 16th arrondissement is the perfect location in Paris to fill a day with strolls through the city streets, doing some shopping and eating at one of the local bistros, after which one of the many large green spaces can be enjoyed with the family.

-In the past couple of years, the district has seen an influx of younger individuals moving into the neighbourhood.
+Over the past couple of years, the district has seen an influx of younger individuals moving into the neighbourhood, which is providing the district with new, youthful energy.
 It is popular among expats and is seeing an increasingly growing American community.
-It provides a new energy to the district that is more youthful and ensures a continued life in the district beyond families and quiet streets.
+The area is also becoming popular with foreign investors as it is very safe and has a thriving expat community.